Design and Drawing for Production: 7604 : 20 weeks : 1/2 Credit

 This course is designed to meet the need of a third math or third science credit.
 The purpose of this course is to ensure the use of problem-solving techniques in order to increase students’ understanding that Math, Science and Technology are inherently interactive and are an integral part of society.
 This course is designed to have a thematic approach to real world problems.
 Possible themes include transportation, mechanical systems, energy, toys, medicine, health & wellness, communication, electronics, home, and engineering and design.

-Introduction to Engineering and Production: is an introductory course, which develops student problem solving skills, with emphasis placed upon the concept of developing a 3-D model or solid rendering of an object.
+Introduction to Engineering Design is an introductory course, which develops student problem solving skills, with emphasis placed upon the concept of developing a 3-D model or solid rendering of an object.
 Students focus on the application of visualization processes and tools provided by modern, state of-the-art, computer hardware and software.
-(DDP/PLTW may be used as an art requirement).
+Offered at Durgee Junior High only.

 PTLW-Digital Electronics : 7662 : 40 weeks : 1 Credit